decuser/decuser.github.io/_posts/2023-06-27-ucb-stk-for-harveys-cs61a.markdown

 * IBM ThinkCentre M92p running Linux Mint Debian Edition 5 (I expect this would work with any Mint 20+, but haven't tested it)

 ### Build Environment
-* Ubuntu 16.04.1 LTS 64 bit - VirtualBox instance
+* Ubuntu 16.04.1 LTS 64 bit (not eol before mid 2026) - VirtualBox instance

 ### Installation using the debian package